What flower seeds to sow in April: 11 beautiful blooms to plant now, before it's too late

 8. Sweet peas

 Anchor a support in place first – you can make a wigwam by tying bamboo canes together.
 Then, sow your seeds evenly around the base, around five inches apart, and water them in well.
-Just like when sowing sweet peas indoors, be sure to pinch out the tops of the seedlings to encourage bushier growth and more blooms.
+Like when sowing sweet peas indoors, be sure to pinch out the tops of the seedlings to encourage bushier growth and more blooms.

 We love the vibrant shades of the "Brilliant Buckets" sweet pea collection from Sarah Raven.